Black Hills, SD Expedition No. 319 – Old Bald Peak (11-18-23)

 It was then, only a few minutes after reaching the top of Old Bald Peak, that a remarkable thing happened.
 Dixie had tagged along with Lupe and SPHP, and suddenly started barking as she stared farther S.

 Someone was coming!
 SPHP expected to see hunters.
-Instead, moments later, Lupe met Curt and Jodie Massie of Rapid City.
-Amazingly, Curt and Jodie not only turned out to be fellow peakbaggers, but they even knew of Lupe from The (Mostly) True Adventures of Lupe!
+Instead, moments later, Lupe met Curt and Jodi Massie of Rapid City.
+Amazingly, Curt and Jodi not only turned out to be fellow peakbaggers, but they even knew of Lupe from The (Mostly) True Adventures of Lupe!
 It was the first time the American Dingo had ever met anyone in the Black Hills purely by chance that already knew of her exploits.

-Curt is a businessman and South Dakota State Representative for House District 33, while Jodie teaches at Meadowbrook Elementary school.
+Curt is a businessman and South Dakota State Representative for House District 33, while Jodi teaches at Meadowbrook Elementary school.
 On this fine November day, they were working on a personal goal Lupe and SPHP certainly approved of – to climb the highest 100 Black Hills peaks!

-Curt and Jodie had just come from Peak 6167, roughly 0.5 mile S. Old Bald Peak was their 19th summit, and they were thinking about maybe heading over to Peak 6043 nearly a mile ESE next.
+Curt and Jodi had just come from Peak 6167, roughly 0.5 mile S. Old Bald Peak was their 19th summit, and they were thinking about maybe heading over to Peak 6043 nearly a mile ESE next.
 After a pleasant 15 minute conversation with SPHP, and giving Lupe a pat, Curt and Jodie were on their way.

 Undeniably true, Loopster!
 It’s taken only 12 years and 11 months to run into someone in our Black Hills home territory aware of your existence.